cyrixmorten/parse-angular-crud-demo/README.md

 parse-angular-crud-demo
 =======================

-Easy-to-deploy CRUD interface for simple Parse objects
+Easy-to-deploy CRUD interface for Parse objects

+Making it possible for end-users to **Cr**eate, **U**pdate and **D**elete objects using [parse.com](www.parse.com) as backend.

+> Due to a lot of refactoring and posibly a lot of changes to come, I choose not to write an extensive how-to and rather leave the simplest example of one of the objects used in the demo.
+Luckily the demo is easy to run, so feel free to try it and explore the code.

+Model definition of a ParseObject `/js/services.js`:

-	new ParseService.StandardParseObject({
+		factory.ParseGuardObject = new StandardParseObject({
 			objectname : 'Guard',
-		attrs : [ 'guardId', 'name' ]
+			attrs : [ 'guardId', 'name' ],
-	}, {
+			emptyTemplate : {
 				guardId : '',
 				name : ''
+			},
-	}, function(guard) {
+			filledTemplate : function(guard) {
 				return {
 					guardId : guard.getGuardId(),
 					name : guard.getName()
+				};
 			}
-	}, {
-		ACL : new Parse.ACL(ParseService.Account.getCurrentUser()),
-		owner : ParseService.Account.getCurrentUser()
 		});

-The above is 90% of the code needed to define a CRUD enabled ParseObject.

-StandardParseObject takes 4 arguments:

-1. An object defining the name of the ParseObject and a list of attributes.
-The list of attributes is used by parse-angular-patch to automatically generate setters/getters.
-You do not need to specify all of the cols of your ParseObject, only those you want to expose to CRUD features.
-2. An empty template of the cols you would like to expose to CRUD features.
-Should be a subset of the attrs from the first argument.
-3. A filled template using the automatically generated getters.
-4. A default template.
-This template is automatically applied to any create or edit action, which is suitable for ACL definitions or owner relations as shown above.
+Controller code exposing CRUD features:

+	controllerModule.controller('GuardCtrl', [ '$scope', 'ParseObjects',
+			function($scope, ParseObjects) {
+				// get object from the factory
+				var ParseObject = ParseObjects.ParseGuardObject;

+				// apply standard values that are not visible in UI ParseObject.setHiddenData({
+					ACL : new Parse.ACL(Parse.User.current()),
+					owner : Parse.User.current()
+				});

+				// attatch the ParseObject to the parent controller CRUDCtrl
+				$scope.$parent.ParseCrud = ParseObject;

+				// load the data
+				$scope.$parent.loadData();

+			} ]);

+And finally the View that talks to GuardCtrl can be found at `/partials/crud/guards.html`

+The following part of `/js/app.js` ensures that the Controller `CRUDCtrl` is a parent for `GuardCtrl`:

+	segment('crud', {templateUrl: 'partials/crud.html', controller: 'CRUDCtrl'}).
+    within().
+		segment('guards', {templateUrl: 'partials/crud/guards.html', controller: 'GuardCtrl'})

 ### Pojects used to create this demo: